Deltares/dfm_tools/README.rst

 	- add depth array (interfaces/centers) to his and map variables (z/sigma layer calculation is already in get_modeldata_onintersection function)
 	- depths can be retrieved from mesh2d_layer_z/mesh2d_layer_sigma, but has no time dimension so untrue for sigma and maybe for z? (wrong in dflowfm?)
 	- layerzfrombedlevel keyword in mdu changes how zlayering is set up.
 Catch this exception with a keyword if necessary
+- contributing method: environment.yml (README.rst) or requirements.dev (CONTRIBUTING.rst)?
 - perform actions by dimension names instead of ndims (eg station_name variable has two dimensions but no time)
+- make merc keyword always optional by testing for minmax all vertsx between -181 and 361 and minmax all vertsy (lat) between -91 and 91 (+range for overlap for eg gtsm model)
+- optimize get_ncmodeldata for layerdepths/bedlevel/waterlevel (second intersect function), only retrieve necessary information for crossection
 - add inpolygon/inboundbox selection of data:
-	- to optimize intersect function when retrieving bed level and water level, but also to retrieve other mapdata data faster
+	- to optimize intersect function when retrieving bed level and water level (do that with len(firstlinepart) optional keyword)
+	- to retrieve other mapdata data faster
 	- https://stackoverflow.com/questions/31542843/inpolygon-for-python-examples-of-matplotlib-path-path-contains-points-method
 - make patched zt plots from hisfile (careful, z interfaces data in hisfile is wrong)
 - as user: get stationlist, dimensionlist, variablelist, more? (partly internally available)
+- add polygon read/write function (also ldb files)
-- add polygon read/write function, add ginput polygon function (click in plot) (already partly exists in intersect/slice testscript)
+- add polygon ginput function (click in plot) (already partly exists in intersect/slice testscript)
 - style guide: https://www.python.org/dev/peps/pep-0008/
 - pyugrid (ghostcells en mapmergen worden afgehandeld?), voorbeelden in ieder geval als inspiratie voor plotopties):
 	- https://github.com/pyugrid/pyugrid/blob/master/notebook_examples/Delft3D%20examples.ipynb